Tax Law Changes: 2019

 A few other beneficial changes of tax reform include the following:

-- The adjusted gross income (AGI) threshold for deducting medical expenses has been lowered from 10% to 7.5% this year.
-This could benefit you if anyone in your family had major medical expenses last year.
+- The adjusted gross income (AGI) threshold for deducting medical expenses has been lowered from 10% to 7.5% for tax years beginning after December 31, 2016 and ending before January 1, 2019 and has eliminated the minimum tax preference.
+This could benefit you if anyone in your family had major medical expenses during 2017 or 2018.

 - The Affordable Care Act’s individual mandate requiring taxpayers to buy a qualifying health plan or pay a penalty has been repealed.
-This will benefit you if you chose not to purchase health insurance for your family and you didn’t have any unexpected medical costs.
+The Affordable Care Act’s (ACA) individual mandate relating to the penalty was repealed, going into effect for months after December 31, 2018.

 Deductions Eliminated or Reduced